Four Mile Link Trail: A Scenic and Accessible Outdoor Adventure in Betasso Preserve in Boulder, Colorado

 The Four Mile Link Trail, located in the beautiful Betasso Preserve within the Front Range of the Rocky Mountains, Colorado, offers a serene and scenic destination ideal for meeting up with friends for outdoor activities.
 This trail runs along Fourmile Creek, providing picturesque natural views and a tranquil environment perfect for hiking, biking, and casual strolls.
 The trail connects various points of access including Fourmile Canyon Drive, although certain sections are pedestrian and bike-only, enhancing the peaceful share of space without vehicular disturbance.
 One significant highlight of the trail was its recent improvements completed in 2025, where aging timber stair risers were replaced with sturdy stone steps to ensure long-term safety and accessibility for visitors.
 This careful maintenance enhances the experience for all users by providing a stable and durable path section.
 The Four Mile Link Trail is not only a great fitness spot but also an inviting social venue where friends and families can enjoy the natural beauty of Colorado’s mountainous wilderness.
 The trail’s moderate length and varying terrain make it suitable for both casual nature walks and more engaged outdoor adventures, enabling groups of any fitness level to appreciate its charm.
 Overall, Four Mile Link Trail provides a perfect balance of nature exploration, physical activity, and social gathering in a pristine mountain setting.

-Here's what people think of Four Mile Link Trail
+What people think of Four Mile Link Trail, based on reviews

 As of recent, Four Mile Link Trail holds a 4.8-star rating based on 37 reviews.